 DFF funding to enterprises must be awarded in accordance with EU regulations for state support.
-For further information please see the State Support Handbook.
+For further information please see the State Support Handbook by the Ministry of Industry, Business and Financial Affairs.

 As a general rule, DFF awards grants to enterprises in the form of so-called de minimis aid in accordance with the de minimis regulation2.
-An enterprise can receive no more than EUR 200,000 in total de minimis aid from public grantors over a period of 3 financial years.
+An enterprise can receive no more than EUR 300,000 in total de minimis aid from public grantors over a period of 3 financial years.
 If the applicant is an enterprise or part of the funding is to be passed on by the applicant to a participant in the form of an enterprise, a declaration of de minimis aid must be completed, signed and attached as an appendix to the application.